 This person (left) and his friend (Sundar Ritter, on the right) hired two Honda XL dirt bikes in March 2013.
 We did everything to support them to have a great trip, from changing a broken bike, talked with local people and helped with solving two accidents they had in just five days!
 We were kind enough not to keep their passports because they needed on the road.
 After returning to Hanoi, they agreed to pay replacements for broken parts plus a day extra bike rental.

 They might run out of money but kept telling us that they would come back as they stayed in Hanoi for at least a month.
 We went to their hotel, met them but nothing happened.
 89$US due balance is not much but these two boys were just so dishonest and disrespectful.
-We understand they were young but loosing face is a big issue when they grow up.
+We understand they were young but losing face is a big issue when they grow up.
 Be careful when dealing with him.

 Solution: Pay the agreed 89$US due balance.